 Most polls in class will be informal and ungraded.
 Some will be formal and graded.
-I plan to have formal in-class quizzes on Poll Everywhere beginning on September 6.
-Formal inclass quizzes will account for 5 percent of the course grade.
+I plan to have formal in-class quizzes on Poll Everywhere beginning on September 10.
+Formal inclass quizzes will account for 4 percent of the course grade.
 In-class quizzes are not listed on the course schedule but will occur frequently.
 They make attendance in class count toward your grade.
-Prior to calculating a student's average quiz score, I will drop the lowest two scores.
+Instead of getting no credit for a missed in-class quiz, a student will receive her or his final exam score in its place.
+This is a way to give students a make-up opportunity for missing in-class polls that are graded.